Milford Borough Departments

 Commercial properties that prepare food on site are required to have their dumpsters screened, gated, and secured as per the borough ordinance.
 Contact the borough office for specific details and other requirements in regard to dumpsters.
 Please note that private haulers may not empty dumpsters before 8 a.m. or the hauler will be ticketed by the Milford police.

 The annual leaf collection occurs on numerous days during November and early December.
 Leaves have to be raked in piles on the side of the street directly in front of the property so that the leaf vacuum machine can easily remove them.
-Leaves that are bagged or in containers cannot be removed.

 The Borough of Milford Street Department plows snow from the streets and alleys of the Borough as well treats ice on the streets as soon as the winter storm has ended or periodically during long and severe winter events.
 Residents and business owners must remove snow and ice along the sidewalks bordering their properties on Broad Street and Harford Street.
 Snow and ice removal occurs throughout the day and night depending upon the storms.